Miami Crypto Contracts Lawyer

 Blockchain code is at the heart of cryptocurrency, and smart contracts are written as part of that code.
 It’s set up to trigger automatically with an exchange of cryptocurrencies.
 In effect, smart contracts enforce themselves.

 There are still basic elements of contract law that must apply.
-Every contract must still be defined by the offer and acceptance of consideration (the legal definition of the value each party receives in the agreement).
+Every contract is still defined by the elements of an offer, acceptance and consideration (the legal definition of the value each party receives in the agreement).
 Each contract must still have terms that are legal.
 Something illegal can never be a valid form of consideration in contract law, either digitally or in the physical world.

 Good Attorneys at Law has the reliable experience you need to craft smart contracts that will be sustainable for your business.
 Call us at (305) 902-2760 or fill out our online contact form to arrange for a consultation.